 Performance-enhancing drugs: Know the risks

-Hoping to gain a competitive edge by taking performance-enhancing drugs?
-Learn how these drugs work and how they can affect your health.By Mayo Clinic Staff
+Hoping to get an edge by taking performance-enhancing drugs?
+Learn how these drugs work and how they can have effects on your health.By Mayo Clinic Staff

 What are they?